richardjlyon/richardlyon-210131/content/essays/is-lockdown-pseudoscience.md

 [^monbiot2021]: Monbiot, G. (2021, January 27).
 Covid lies cost lives – we have a duty to clamp down on them.
 The Guardian. [link](https://www.theguardian.com/commentisfree/2021/jan/27/covid-lies-cost-lives-right-clamp-down-misinformation)

 [^Lakatos1973]: Lakatos, I. (1980).
 The Methodology of Scientific Research Programmes: Volume 1.
 Cambridge University Press.
 For a fascinating lecture by Lakatos on the difference between science and pseudoscience, listen to his BBC Radio Talk here: [link](https://www.lse.ac.uk/philosophy/science-and-pseudoscience-overview-and-transcript/)

+[^bhattacharya2020]: Bendavid, E. et al. (2021) ‘Assessing Mandatory Stay‐at‐Home and Business Closure Effects on the Spread of COVID‐19’, European Journal of Clinical Investigation, pp. 0–3. doi: 10.1111/eci.13484.